atrosekta/rust-electrical-wiki/content/defense.md

     - `No Ammo` will output 1rW constantly when there is no ammo.
 - Range is 30 meters or 10 square foundations.
 - When controlled by a player from a Computer Station, the visual range is approximately 21 square foundations or 63 meters.
-- Can be controlled from the `Rust+` app.
-Go to the camera area in the app and add the ID.
-The turret will be able to control the turret as long as they are not connected to the server.
-In other words, the player must disconnect from the server before they can take control.
+- Add the ID to the `Rust+` app to control the turret from outside the game.
+The player must disconnect from the server before remote access is allowed.
 - The turret has a 180 degree detection arch.
 - Must be placed on flat surfaces.
 - Try to place them in a way they cannot be baited and drained.